deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16268/index.md

 > </details>

-> Table 1 shows a comparison of the performance of SAM2 and SAM2Long across different model sizes on the SA-V and LVOS v2 datasets, highlighting the consistent improvement achieved by SAM2Long.
+> Table 1 shows a performance comparison of SAM2 and SAM2Long across different model sizes on the SA-V and LVOS v2 datasets, reporting J&F, J, and F scores.

 {{< table-caption >}}